Excitaprint/atlalert/developer-log.md

 >> Find it via Inspect Element
 * Still getting strange gaps, paragraph breaks & in-line breaks, in HTML
 > How to fix?
+> Some gaps are written in by Moderator.
+> Can write script to remove extra breaks between paragraphs
->> Remove String() constructor on scrape?
+> Remove String() constructor on scrape?
->> Stringifying before RegEx causing it?
+> Stringifying before RegEx causing it?
->> Remove something in scrape?
+> Remove something in scrape?
 Scrape inner div only?
+* Example:
+> Person Shot: 367 Edgewood AVE.
+SE & Person Shot: 448 Boulevard SE have extra line breaks in APP UI